-- Prepare Risk Assessment 1.

-- 2 Carry out an appropriate crewing evaluation

-- 3. Complete a Safety Management System

-- 4. Apply for a Certificate of Operation here AMSA504 Application for Certificate of Operation

-- 5. Submit and upload documentation
+- 1. Prepare Risk Assessment - Carry out an appropriate crewing evaluation.
+Complete a Safety Management System.
+Constant bereau Carry out an appropriate crewing evaluation - 4.
+Apply for a Certificate of Operation here AMSA504 Application for Certificate of Operation - 5.
+Submit and upload documentation